Robert H. Birch: Alleged criminal connections with John A. Murrell

 Robert Birch, may have had ties to Tennessee outlaw, John A. Murrell and his Mystic Clan, using a number of criminal aliases including; Robert Harris, R. Harris, R. Haris, Haris, Owin, Haines, Gains, Thomas Brown, Tom Brown, Robert Blecher, R. H. Blecher.
 But, this claim does not hold up to scrutiny, as Birch would have been only seven years old, in 1834, when Murrell was arrested and began serving his ten-year prison sentence.
 Robert Birch, more likely, might have had older relatives, such as his father, uncles, or cousins, who were on the Mystic Clan's membership rolls in the U.S. Southern states or were connected to outlaws who were Murrell associates.
 After the demise of Murrell, many of the members of the future "Banditti" were driven out of "The South" and to avoid arrest, execution, or death at the hands of regulators and moved farther north, relocating their criminal activities in the still, lawless, frontier of the Middle West, mainly in the states of Illinois, Indiana, and Ohio.

 Torture-murder of Colonel Davenport, arrest, and escape

-Robert Birch, when he was 18 years old was alleged, by James Henry Tevis, of being involved in the torture-murder of Colonel George Davenport, at his home, on July 4, 1845.
+When Robert Birch was 18 years old, he was alleged by James Henry Tevis of being involved in the torture-murder of Colonel George Davenport at his home on July 4, 1845.

-Robert Birch was one, of several members, later, identified by Edward Bonney, who had infiltrated the gang as a bogus counterfeiter.
-Ironically, three years earlier, Bonney had been arrested and charged with counterfeiting in Indiana but, escaped before his conviction.
-Birch was soon apprehended, in part to information from Bonney, and he soon agreed to testify against the others in exchange for a reduced sentence.
-Granville Young and brothers, John and Aaron Long were later, executed for the murder.
+Robert Birch was one of several members later identified by Edward Bonney who had infiltrated the gang as a bogus counterfeiter.
+Ironically, three years earlier, Bonney had been arrested and charged with counterfeiting in Indiana but escaped before his conviction.
+Birch was soon apprehended, in part due to information from Bonney, and he soon agreed to testify against the others in exchange for a reduced sentence.
+Granville Young and brothers John and Aaron Long were later executed for the murder.
 After several court delays, Robert Birch broke out of jail, through outside help or bribery, in Knoxville, Illinois, March 22, 1847.